awslabs/graphstorm/docs/source/advanced/language-models.rst

         num_pretrain_epochs: 100
     use_pseudolabel: true

 Within the ``traing_method`` section, there are two important configurations.
-First, the ``pl_weight`` defines the weights of pseudolabel, which determines the importance of pseudolabel.
+First, the ``pl_weight`` defines the weights of pseudolabel, which determines the importance of pseudolabel in mutual distillation.
 Users can lower the value to reduce the influence of using pseudolabel.
 The second important configuration is the ``num_pretrain_epochs``.
 The GLEM method provides its own pre-training implementation, which train LMs and GNN models iteratively in one epoch, i.e., first fix GNN model and train LMs in one forward and backward loop, and then fix LM but use it to embed text as input for GNN models to be trained in one loop.
 In the pre-training epochs, GLEM will not use the pseudolabel, but the true labels only, even if users set the ``use_pseudolabel`` configuration to be true.

 The launch command
 ######################